redhat-cop/cloud.gcp_ops/README.md

     gcp_cred_kind: application
    ```

-Once credentials are set up, run all integration tests with `ansible-test integratrion` or run a subset of integration tests with `ansible-test integration <target>`
+Once credentials are set up, run all integration tests with `ansible-test integration` or run a subset of integration tests with `ansible-test integration <target>`

 This collection is tested using GitHub Actions.
 To know more about CI, refer to [CI.md](https://github.com/https://github.com/redhat-cop/cloud.gcp_ops/blob/main/CI.md).